 Current schedule here.
 This trainee-run seminar series focused on new research in CMDI.
 It’s Fridays at 3pm and includes coffee and cookies.
-Most seminars are in Klaus 1447 for Spring 2024.
+Most seminars are in College of Computing 017 for Spring 2025.

 Upcoming seminar: